StenopePHP/Stenope/doc/loading-content.md

 - An array: `['title' => false]` (sort by descending values of the "title" property).
 - A comparison callable for the PHP [usort](https://www.php.net/manual/fr/function.usort.php) function: `fn($a, $b) => $a->priority <=> $b->priority`.

-When provided, the ContentManager will list all content and sort the array with the corresponding sorting function before returning it.
+When provided, the ContentManager will list all contents and sort the array with the corresponding sorting function before returning it.

-## Advanced usage and extention
+## Advanced usage and extension

 ### Register a custom denormalizer